-Particulars As at March 31,

-2022 2021 2020

-Claims against the Company not acknowledged as debt;

-a) Income Tax issues 226.99 9.83 9.83

-b) Service Tax Issues 1,328.29 1,328.29 1,328.29

-The company has deposited with Service Tax department an amount of ₹ 98.63 lakhs against the demand relating to payment of Cenvat credit under Protest.
-The Company had filed writ petition before the Hon'ble High Court of Madras.
-The Hon'ble High Court of Madras had directed the Company on 9th November 2020 to proceed before the Customs Excise and Service Tax Appellate Tribunal (CESTAT).
-Accordingly, the Company has filed appeal before CESTAT.

-c) The pending litigations as at 31st March 2022, 2021, 2020 has been compiled and reviewed.
-The current position of litigations has been evaluated and effect thereof have been appropriately disclosed in the financial statements.

-d) Contingent Liabilities shall be Classified as:

-"/ (i) Claimed against the Company not acknowledged as debt Nil Nil Nil (ii) Guarantees excluding financial guarantees; and Nil Nil Nil (iii) Other money for which the Company is contingently liable Nil Nil Nil e) Commitments shall be classified as: (i) Estimated amount of contracts remaining to be excluded on Capital Account and not provided for; Nil Nil Nil (ii) Uncalled liability on Shares and other Investments partly paid; Nil Nil Nil (iii) Other Commitments (Specify nature); Nil Nil Nil
+Particulars As at March 31, 2022 2021 2020 Claims against the Company not acknowledged as debt; a) Income Tax issues 226.99 9.83 9.83 b) Service Tax Issues 1,328.29 1,328.29 1,328.29 The company has deposited with Service Tax department nt an amount of ₹ 98.63 lakhs against the demand relating to payment of Cenvat credit under Protest.
+The Company ha The Hon'ble High Court of Madras had directed the Con Excise and Service Tax Appellate Tribunal (CESTAT).
+A c) The pending litigations as at 31st March 2022, 2021, litigations has been evaluated and effect thereof have b een appropriately disclosed in the finance cial statements. d) Contingent Liabilities shall be Classified as: (i) Claimed against the Company not acknowledged as Nil Nil Nil debt 111 1111 1111 (ii) Guarantees excluding financial guarantees; and Nil Nil Nil (iii) Other money for which the Company is contingently liable Nil Nil Nil e) Commitments shall be classified as: (i) Estimated amount of contracts remaining to be excluded on Capital Account and not provided for; Nil Nil Nil (ii) Uncalled liability on Shares and other Investments partly paid; Nil Nil Nil (iii) Other Commitments (Specify nature); Nil Nil Nil